-The orignal Testaccina blog was born just over three years ago, in March 2013, when I broke a bone in my foot and couldn’t walk for a month.
+The Testaccina project was born in March 2013, when I broke a bone in my foot and couldn’t walk for a month.

 I had already been living in Rome, Italy for about ten years at that time, working as a business journalist.
 My job involved editing an international investment journal about real estate projects all over Europe.
 I travelled incessantly; and when I wasn’t on the move, I was on the phone, attending networking events, or hammering out articles at the computer.